 In-ground whole body burial and above ground entombment are established and respected practices which many still choose today.
 If other family members have been buried or entombed in a mausoleum, it can be reassuring for the surviving members and future generations to know that their family tradition continues.

-What KORU refers to as “Conventional Burial” is when the deceased is buried in a conventional cemetery which requires the use of a wood or metal casket to enclose the deceased (the deceased may or may not be embalmed), a grave liner or vault is placed over the casket before final burial and individual headstones mark the grave.
+What KORU refers to as “Conventional Burial” is when the deceased is buried in a conventional cemetery which requires the use of a wood or metal casket to enclose the deceased, the deceased is often embalmed even though it is not mandatory, a grave liner or vault is placed over the casket before final burial and individual headstones mark the grave.